-Though it burns me to admit this, as an extremely experienced traveler, I recently made this travel mistake.
+Though it burns me to admit this, I recently made this travel mistake as an extremely experienced traveler.
 I checked the requirements and got it wrong!

 On route to Vietnam, to my horror, the research that I had done was incorrect.
-And, the sites I used that I thought were The Vietnamese Embassy were all “broker” sites with duff info.
+The sites I used that I thought were The Vietnamese Embassy were all “broker” sites with duff info.
 The bottom line for us is I could travel on my UK Passport; Brian could not go on his US passport.
 Why?
-The “Visa on Arrival” while valid is only an option when you pre-apply.
+The “Visa on Arrival,” while valid, is only an option when you pre-apply.

 If you are traveling to a country that requires a visa and you do not have it will likely be denied boarding.

 2. Failing to Check Immunization Requirements for Each Country